r-a-h-u-l2325/social_engineering_report.md/README.md

 3) Baiting
-Baiting is a form of social engineering attack that lures victims into a trap by offering something enticing, such as free software, digital media, or physical goods, to manipulate them into compromising their system or revealing confidential information.
-The attack capitalizes on human curiosity or greed and typically involves the delivery of malware via digital downloads or infected physical media like USB drives.
+Baiting is a social engineering attack that tricks the victim into getting trapped with an appealing something, like free software or digital media, or even physical items, as a lure to entice them into breaching their system or leaking confidential information.
+The attack exploits human greed or curiosity and most often involves malware delivery through digital downloads or physically infected media, like USB drives.

 Working of Baiting
 1)The attacker creates a tempting lure — this could be a free music/video file, fake job offer, software, or an abandoned USB device labeled “Confidential” or “Payroll Info.”